 Andy Kutcher

 Start your day at French Truck on Poydras Street.
-A biscuit sandwich with egg and cheese plus drip coffee with tax and tip will run you about $11 and keep you full until lunchtime.
+A biscuit sandwich with egg and cheese plus drip coffee with tax and tip will run you $12.37 and keep you full until lunchtime.

 Next, take a brisk walk to Sazerac House, one of New Orleans’ best museums that also happens to have free admission.
 With three floors of cocktail history, Sazerac House takes you on an interactive journey with samples along the way.
 Cutting-edge, immersive technology allows guests to take a seat at a simulation of the original Sazerac House cafe tables, chat with virtual New Orleans bartenders about their signature drink recipes, and learn how to build drinks from the famous Mr. Boston guide, based on their favorite flavor profiles.